cosmob3/code-journal/README.md

 Page content finished!
 Now to add the CSS!

 TODO: **Make sure it all looks good**
-- Make sure everything lines up as my sketch.
+- X Make sure everything lines up as my sketch.
-- Center H2
+- X Center H2
-- Place dog image side by side with dog fact
+- X Place dog image side by side with dog fact
-- Adjust image and text size
+- X Adjust image and text size
-- Cards
+- X Cards
-  - Adjust all fonts
+  - X Adjust all fonts
-  - Max text width of 20ch
+  - X Max text width of 20ch
-  - Make cards be side by side
+  - X Make cards be side by side
-  - Fix hover over button
-- paragraph text line lenght is 75ch
+- X paragraph text line lenght is 75ch
 - no horizontal scroll
 - change colour scheme and fonts

+***LATE***

+Have been working on this assignment for hours.
+But most of the item on my checklist have been done!
+Still trying to make everything wrap properly.

 ## January 28, 2022